‘OpEx’ Shakes Up Third Week Of July

 Retail sales numbers on Friday will be the final piece of economical data for this wild week.

-One thing that Chandler takes into account in his trading and his framework for analysis is structure.
+One thing that Simpler Trading takes into account in their trading and their framework for analysis is structure.
 The structure of the market is important to consider when creating a quality thesis for the end of this week.